pgorecki/lato/README.md

 Next, we have the `on_enter_transaction_context` and `on_exit_transaction_context` hooks.
 These hooks are called whenever a transaction context is created or destroyed.
 The transaction context is automatically created when `app.execute` is called.
-The purpose of a transaction context is to hold all the dependencies that are required to execute a task or handle an event, and also to create any transaction level dependencies.
+The purpose of a transaction context is to hold all the dependencies that are required to execute a command or handle an event, and also to create any transaction level dependencies.
 In this example, we use the `on_enter_transaction_context` hook to update the transaction context with a logger and a transaction id, but in a real application you would probably want to use the hooks to begin a database transaction and commit/rollback any changes.
 If you need to get a dependency from the transaction context, you can use the `ctx[identifier]` syntax, where `identifier` is the name (i.e. `logger`) or type (i.e. `logging.Logger`) of the dependency.

-There is also a `logging_middleware` which is used to log the execution of any tasks and events.
-This middleware is automatically called whenever a task or event is executed, and there may be multiple middlewares chained together.
+There is also a `logging_middleware` which is used to log the execution of any commands and events.
+This middleware is automatically called whenever a command or event is executed, and there may be multiple middlewares chained together.

-Finally, we have the `app.execute` calls which are used to execute tasks and events.
+Finally, we have the `app.execute` calls which are used to execute commands and events.
 The `app.execute` method automatically creates a transaction context and calls the `call` method of the transaction context.
-The `call` method is responsible for executing the task or event, and it will automatically inject any dependencies that are required.
+The `call` method is responsible for executing the command or event, and it will automatically inject any dependencies that are required.

-In addition, you can use `app.emit` to emit any external event, i.e. from a webhooks or a message queue.
+In addition, you can use `app.publish` to publish any external event, i.e. from a webhooks or a message queue.

 ## Examples